What is Three Minute Thesis (3MT)

 How to enter the 3MT competition

 The first step to competing in the 3MT is to participate in our campus wide training then compete in your School or College competition.
 Each of the seven Colleges at The Australian National University (ANU) will run an in-house competition prior to the ANU final.
 The winner(s) from each College will receive a $1,000 research support grant and proceed to the ANU final at 6 p.m., 6 September 2017 Llewellyn Hall, ANU.

-There is also a People's Choice entry for the ANU final.
-Participants of the College finals will have the opportunity to perform their 3MT presentations at ANU Open Day on Saturday 27 August 2016.
-There will be cash prizes up for grabs (1st: $1000, 2nd: $500, 3rd: $250, and all other participants on the Open Day will receive a $50 gift card).
-The ANU Open Day 3MT winner will earn an automatic 'wild card' entry to the ANU final.
+There was also a People's Choice entry for the ANU final.
+Participants of the College finals had the opportunity to perform their 3MT presentations at ANU Open Day on Saturday 27 August 2016.
+There was cash prizes up for grabs (1st: $1000, 2nd: $500, 3rd: $250, and all other participants on the Open Day received a $50 gift card).
+The ANU Open Day 3MT winner earned an automatic 'wild card' entry to the ANU final.